everythingfunctional/veggies/doc/pages/Tutorial.md

 A total of 78 test cases containing a total of 205 assertions
 ```

-Congratulations, you've run your first suite of tests using the garden framework.
+Congratulations, you've run your first suite of tests using the veggies framework.

 ## Options for Running Test Suites